We support both claimants and professionals. These are just some of the organisations who have subscribed to Benefits and Work:

 Work-focused health-related assessment

 N.B.
-WFHRAs have been suspended for two years from 19 July 2010 due to their having achieved only ‘mixed results’ and because of the increasing backlog of ESA medicals.
+WFHRAs were suspended from July 2010 due to their having achieved only ‘mixed results’ and because of the increasing backlog of ESA medicals.
+It now seems unlikely that they will ever be reintroduced.

 Most employment and support allowance (ESA) claimants, except those who are likely to be placed in the support group, have a work-focused health-related assessment (WFHRA).
 This is supposed to happen just a few minutes after your work capability assessment medical, but because of a large backlog it often happens at a later date.
 If you are told at your work capability assessment medical that you have to return at a later date for a ‘second medical’, this isn’t about your eligibility for ESA at all, instead it’s a WFHRA.